Ingredients

 - Prepare your grill.
 Preheat your gas grill on high, or prepare your coals to be as hot as possible (but no longer flaming steadily).

 - Trim the asparagus.
-Coat the stalks with avocado or canola oil, and season generously, but not excessively, with salt.
+Coat the stalks with oil, and season with salt.

 - Clean and oil the grates.
 Scrape the grill grates clean with a grill brush.
 And rub on a high-heat oil like avocado with a dish rag (or use spray oil).